Ambrose Dudley, 3rd Earl of Warwick: Youth

 Ambrose Dudley was imprisoned in the Tower of London with his father and his four brothers.
 All were attainted and condemned to death, but only the Duke and Guildford Dudley, the second youngest brother, were executed.
 After the natural death of John, the eldest brother, in October 1554, Ambrose Dudley was the family's heir; he remained longest in the Tower, being released late in 1554 after a plea by his wife, Lady Tailboys.
-On the whole, the brothers' release was brought about by their mother and their brother-in-law Henry Sidney, who successfully lobbied the Spanish nobles around England's new co-ruler and king consort, Philip of Spain.
+On the whole, the brothers' release was brought about by their mother and their brother-in-law Henry Sidney, who successfully lobbied the Spanish nobles around Queen Mary I's new husband and co-ruler, Philip of Spain.
 Out of prison, in December 1554 or January 1555, Ambrose and Robert Dudley took part in one of several tournaments held by Philip to celebrate Anglo-Spanish friendship.

 Also in January 1555, Dudley's mother died, leaving him her lands, which Queen Mary allowed him to inherit despite his attainder.
 However, the Dudley brothers were only welcome at court as long as King Philip was there; later in 1555 they were even ordered out of London and the next year, in the wake of a conspiracy by their second cousin Sir Henry Dudley, the French ambassador Antoine de Noailles reported that the government was seeking to apprehend "the children of the Duke of Northumberland", who were said to be on the run.
-By January 1557, the brothers were raising personal contingents in order to fight for Philip II, now also King of Spain.
+By January 1557, the brothers were raising personal contingents in order to fight for Philip, now also King of Spain.
 Ambrose, Robert, and Henry Dudley joined the Spanish forces in France and took part in the Battle of St Quentin, where Henry Dudley was killed.
-For these services the two surviving brothers were restored in blood by Act of Parliament in 1558.
+For these services, the two surviving brothers were restored in blood by Act of Parliament in 1558.
 The cost of the campaign almost bankrupted Ambrose Dudley and his wife, however, so that they had to reduce their household significantly.